-The Authority must limit investments to those allowed by the Code of Virginia.
-The Authority, however, may restrict investments beyond the limits imposed by the Code if such restrictions serve the purpose of further safeguarding Authority funds or are in the best interests of the Authority.
+The Authority pher limit involvements to those allowed by the Code of Virginia.
+The Authority, however, a virest of investments is allowed by the Code if such restrictions serve to purpose further affeguarding Authority funds or are in the best into Author.

-The allowable types of investments under the Code of Virginia for non-sinking funds are as follows:
+The llowable types of vestment ander the Code of Virginia for non-sinking funds are as for vest.

-- 1. Stocks, bonds, notes and other evidences of indebtedness of the Commonwealth of Virginia, and other evidences of indebtedness unconditionally guaranteed as to payment of principal and interest by the Commonwealth of Virginia. - 2.
-Bonds, notes and other obligations of the United States, and securities unconditionally guaranteed as to the payment of principal and interest by the United States, or any agency thereof.
+- 1. Store bonds, notes and other evidences of indebtedness of the Commonwealth of Virgin and other vidences of indebtedness unconditionally guaranteed as to payment principal and interest by the Commonwealth of Virginia. - 2.
+Bonds, notes a other obligations of the United States, and securities unconditionally guaranteed as to the payment of principal and interest by the United States, or any agency thereof.
 The evidences of indebtedness enumerated by this subdivision may be held directly, or in the form of repurchase agreements collateralized by such debt securities, or in the form of securities of any open-end or closed-end management type investment company or investment trust registered under the Investment Company Act of 1940, provided that the portfolio of such investment company or investment trust is limited to such evidences of indebtedness, or repurchase agreements collateralized by such debt securities, or securities of other such investment companies or investment trusts whose portfolios are so restricted. - 3.
 Stocks, bonds, notes and other evidences of indebtedness of any state of the United